jo-meister/hamiltonian-cycle/README.md

 # Hamiltonian Cycle Problem
 Determine if there is a path in a graph that visits each vertex once and returns to the vertex it started at.
 The problem is NP Complete because it is both NP and NP-hard.
-It is NP because no polynomial time solutuion has been found for it and it is verifiable in polynomial time.
+It is NP because no polynomial time solution has been found for it and it is verifiable in polynomial time.
 In my brute force and heuristic algorithms I provide a 'verify_hamiltonian_cycle' function that returns true in O(N) time if the given path is a hamiltonian cycle in the graph.
 Therefore the problem is verifiable in polynomial time.
-The hamiltonian cycle problem is NP-hard because any problem in NP can be theoretically be reduced to it.
+The hamiltonian cycle problem is NP-hard because any problem in NP can theoretically be reduced to it.
 I provide a reduction from the vertex cover problem to the hamiltonian cycle.

 ### Brute Force Approach
 This algorithm takes in a graph as input and returns a Hamiltonian Cycle if one exists.
 It checks if every single path through the graph contains a Hamiltonian Cycle.
 There are N! possible paths in a graph and it takes N time to verify if each one is a Hamiltonian Cycle.
 So the complexity of this algorithm is O(N*N!) where N is the number of vertices in the graph.